sab148/nxtaim-distributed-models/README.md

 ## Overview

 In this workshop, you will learn:
-- How to run code on the supercomputer.
+- How to run code on the supercomputer
-- How to parallelize code using Distributed Data Parallel (DDP) .
+- How to parallelize code using Distributed Data Parallel (DDP)
-- How Fully Sharded Data Parallel (FSDP) works.
+- How Fully Sharded Data Parallel (FSDP) works
-- How to parallelize code using FSDP.
+- How to parallelize code using FSDP
-- Various sharding strategies for efficient resource utilization.
+- Various sharding strategies for efficient resource utilization
-- How to run parallel code on the FZJ supercomputer.

 ## Prerequisites